 Better Quality of Work

 An organized employee avoids making costly mistakes, like missing deadlines, forgetting appointments, and neglecting proper communication.
-They consolidate all their tasks in one calendar or utilize project management software to help them to stay on track.
+They consolidate all their tasks in one calendar or utilize project management tools like monday.com or Asana to help them to stay on track.

 Getting and staying organized prevents you from making money and time-wasting errors.
 These are mistakes that can also cost you your job.